rrstoll/cleobot/README.md

 ## ✨ Features

-- Select from characters like Sherlock Holmes, Cleopatra, Yoda, or Einstein
+- Select from characters like Cleopatra, Genghis Khan, and Napoleon
 - Chat interface styled with Tailwind
 - Backend uses OpenAI (via LangChain) to simulate responses in-character